-I wanted to hug her.
-But that was not currently allowed because of social distancing rules, nor would it have been deemed socially acceptable anyways.
-So, instead, approaching her I simply tried to warm her with a loving smile (one that she could not see beneath my mask…damnit).
+I wanted to hug her but that was not currently allowed because of social distancing rules; nor would it have been deemed socially acceptable anyways.
+So, instead, approaching her I simply tried to warm her with a loving smile; one that she could not see beneath my mask.

-“I brought you this,” I said handing her the tube in my hand.
+“This is for you,” I said, handing her the tube in my hand.

 Thanking me, she let me into her home.

 It was empty.
-There was no one there, but I mean empty as far as ‘stuff.’
-The essentials were there, but this was not a place full of ‘things’ like most homes I was accustomed to seeing.
-She had a candle lit on a coffee table in front of a loveseat in the living room.
-She pointed at it and invited me to sit down, “You can take off your mask Mr. J.”
+There was no one there, but I mean empty as far as stuff.
+The essentials were there, but this was not a place full of things like most homes I was accustomed to seeing.
+She had a single candle lit on a coffee table in front of a loveseat in the living room; pointing at it Lauren invited me to have a seat.